Seals & Crofts

-Seals & Crofts were an American soft rock duo formed in Los Angeles, California in 1969 by Jim Seals and Dash Crofts.
+Seals & Crofts were an American soft rock duo formed in 1969 by Jim Seals and Dash Crofts in Los Angeles, California.
 They are best known for their hits "Summer Breeze" (1972), "Diamond Girl" (1973), and "Get Closer" (1976), each of which peaked at No. 6 on the Billboard Hot 100 chart.
 Both Seals and Crofts were publicly outspoken advocates for the Baháʼí Faith.
 Though the duo disbanded in 1981, they reunited briefly in 1989–1992, and again in 2004, when they released their final album, Traces.
 Seals and his younger brother, the charting singer-songwriter "England" Dan Seals, later performed publicly together as Seals & Seals.

 Early careers

 Jim Seals and Dash Crofts were both born in Texas; Crofts in Cisco in 1938 and Seals in Sidney in 1942.
 They first met when Crofts was a drummer for a local band.
 Later, Seals joined a rockabilly band called Dean Beard and the Crew Cats, in which he played sax; later on, Crofts joined Seals in the band.
 With Beard, they moved to Los Angeles to join the Champs after the group's "Tequila" reached No. 1 in 1958.
 Seals also spent time during 1959 in the touring band of Eddie Cochran.

 Seals had a song ("It's Never Too Late") recorded by Brenda Lee in 1961, which was featured as the B-side of her U.S. Billboard No. 6 single, "You Can Depend on Me".
-"It's Never Too Late" nevertheless reached No. 101 on Billboard and No. 100 on Cash Box (week ending April 8, 1961) in its own right.
+"It's Never Too Late" reached No. 101 on Billboard and No. 100 on Cash Box (week ending April 8, 1961) in its own right.
 In the UK, the sides were switched when the single was released, but the single failed to make the UK Singles Chart (at that time only a Top 50 listing).

 By 1963, Seals, Crofts, Glen Campbell and Jerry Cole left the Champs to form a band named Glen Campbell and the GCs, which played at The Crossbow in Van Nuys, California.
 The band lasted only a couple of years before the members went their separate ways.
 Crofts returned to Texas and Seals joined a band named the Dawnbreakers (a reference to The Dawn-Breakers, a book about the beginnings of the Baha'i Faith).
 Crofts eventually returned to California to team up with Seals again, in the Dawnbreakers, and thus both Seals and Crofts were introduced to and became members of the Baháʼí Faith.
 After becoming longtime adherents of the religion, the two began to include references to and passages from Bahá'í scripture in their songwriting.
 When they appeared in concert, they often remained on stage after the performance to talk about the faith, while local Bahá'ís passed out literature to anyone interested.